MicrosoftDocs/sql-docs/docs/sql-operations-studio/tutorial-sql-editor.md

 # Tutorial: Use the Transact-SQL editor to create database objects - [!INCLUDE[name-sos](../includes/name-sos-short.md)]

 Creating and running queries, stored procedures, scripts, etc. are the core tasks of database professionals.
-This tutorial demonstrates the key features in [!INCLUDE[name-sos](../includes/name-sos-short.md)] that simplify using T-SQL.
+This tutorial demonstrates the key features in the T-SQL editor to create database objects.

 In this tutorial, you learn how to use [!INCLUDE[name-sos-short](../includes/name-sos-short.md)] to:
 > [!div class="checklist"]